-At that time the Villanova bourgeoisie gave signs of discontent and rebellion for the treatment that was reserved for them, so the monastery had to ask a strong hand to the neighboring Lords of Riva, Chieri and Poirino, who, under the color of patronage, troubled the jurisdiction of the monastery and sometimes occupied the territory.
+At that time the Villanova bourgeoisie gave signs of discontent and rebellion for the treatment that was reserved for them, so the monastery had to ask a strong hand to the neighbouring Lords of Riva, Chieri and Poirino, who, under the colour of patronage, troubled the jurisdiction of the monastery and sometimes occupied the territory.

 Food and wine and typical products.

 Villanova d'Asti has always been synonymous of meats of the highest quality, both for the sublime veal from Piedmontese “fassone”, and for the prized blond hen; the famous fair of early October is dedicated to the latter.

 To be seen.

 The Bisocca di San Martino and that of Supponito represented the two sighting towers, placed respectively to the South and North in respect to the concentric of Villanova, built in the XVI century by King Francis I of France to defend the lands of Asti from the attacks of the Spaniards.

 The towers, surrounded by fields, are still visible.

 The historic center of Villanova is dominated by the late medieval town tower which was and still is the symbol of the municipality of Villanova, the emblem of the town's autonomy.